programminghistorian/jekyll/lessons/keywords-in-context-using-n-grams.md

 ### Code Syncing

-To follow along with future lessons it is important that you have the right files and programs in your “programming-historian” directory.
-At the end of each chapter you can download the “programming-historian” zip file to make sure you have the correct code.
-If you are following along with the Mac / Linux version you may have to open the `obo.py` file and change “file:///Users/username/Desktop/programming-historian/” to the path to the directory on your own computer.
+To follow along with future lessons it is important that you have the right files and programs in your "programming-historian" directory.
+At the end of each chapter you can download the "programming-historian" zip file to make sure you have the correct code.
+If you are following along with the Mac / Linux version you may have to open the `obo.py` file and change "file:///Users/username/Desktop/programming-historian/" to the path to the directory on your own computer.

 -   programming-historian [Mac / Linux] ([zip][])
 -   programming-historian [Windows] ([zip][2])

-  [Output Data as HTML File]: /lessons/output-data-as-html-file
+  [Output Data as HTML File]: ../lessons/output-data-as-html-file
-  [Counting Frequencies]: /lessons/counting-frequencies
+  [Counting Frequencies]: ../lessons/counting-frequencies
   [1]: output-data-as-html-file
-  [zip file from the previous lesson here.]: /lessons/output-data-as-html-file#codesync
+  [zip file from the previous lesson]: ../assets/programming-historian3.zip
-  [Manipulating Strings in Python]: /lessons/manipulating-strings-in-pythons
+  [Manipulating Strings in Python]: ../lessons/manipulating-strings-in-python
-  [zip]: ../images/programming-historian.zip
+  [zip]: ../assets/programming-historian-mac-linux.zip
-  [2]: ../images/programming-historian-windows.zip
+  [2]: ../assets/programming-historian-windows.zip